 Andrew Wakefield, wife Carmel and an autistic child

-Back in 2003, BBC TV aired Hear The Silence, a film they had made about Andrew Wakefield’s work over the period 1997 to 2001.
+Back in 2003, the UK’s Channel 5 aired Hear The Silence, a film they had made about Andrew Wakefield’s work over the period 1995 to 2000.

 With all the fuss going on about Wakefield’s new film Vaxxed: From Cover-Up To Catastrophe, some people might be interested to watch this film to see how it all started.